PooyehA/Deep-LASI/docs/source/documentation.rst

 Documentation
 ------------

 *Deep-LASI* comes with an interactive graphical user interface (GUI) to perform processing and analysis tasks during the data evaluation.
-This page serves for documenting the funcionality of its different GUIs. *Deep-LASI* comes with 6 integrated GUI sub-windows for analysing the data and one menubar for handling the data reading, settings of the program, and simulate single-molecule data.
-The analysis-GUIs are dedicated to (1) molecule identification, (2) mapping and trace extraction, (3) trace categorization, selection, correction and analysis, (4) SNR analysis of traces, (5) the summary of the results including FRET, States, correction factors and TDP plots, and (6) the classical HMM analysis via different software packages.
+This page serves for documenting the functionality of its different GUIs. *Deep-LASI* comes with 6 integrated GUI sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, and simulating single-molecule data.
+The analysis-GUIs are dedicated to (1) molecule identification, (2) mapping and trace extraction, (3) trace categorization, selection, trace correction/analysis, (4) SNR analysis of traces, (5) the summary of the results including FRET, States, correction factors and TDP plots, and (6) the classical HMM analysis via different software packages.

-To start learning how to use *Deep-LASI*, we recommend first to read through the :doc:`starter` and :doc:`example` section.
+To start learning how to use *Deep-LASI*, we recommend first reading through the :doc:`starter` and :doc:`example` sections.
-A step-wise description how to analyse different single-molecule data with *Deep-LASI* is given for selected show cases in the :doc:`example` in details.
+A step-wise description of how to analyze different single-molecule data with *Deep-LASI* is given for selected showcases in the :doc:`example` in detail.

 Overview
 ------------------